In 1990, there was no relationship between someone’s weight or diabetes and their income. It would have been funny to have that kind of conversation.

 For example, white women who dropped their body mass index score (BMI) – a standard measure of obesity – by 10 points saw a wealth increase of $11,880.
 White men saw an increase of $12,720 for a similar drop, while black women increased wealth by $4,480.

-The study appears online in the “Articles in Press” section of the journal Economics and Human Biology.
+The study appears in the Journal Economics and Human Biology.

 The same people are interviewed repeatedly, giving Zagorsky the opportunity to see how the obesity levels and wealth of respondents changed over time.
 Zagorsky used data from 12 NLSY surveys conducted between 1985 and 2000 All the respondents were between 21 and 28 years old in 1985.